-As St. Anselm’s Abbey School approaches the 70th anniversary of its founding in 1942, it is poised to embark upon a new strategic plan: Building on the Past, Looking to the Future.
-Building on our Benedictine legacy of academic excellence, the Strategic Plan is designed to ensure that St. Anselm’s Abbey School will maintain its place as the premier school for intellectually gifted and academically motivated young men in the Washington metropolitan area.
+St. Anselm's Abbey School has enjoyed over 70 years of success since its founding in 1942.
+Along the way, many people have worked hard to maintain the School's careful balance of tradition and innovation.
+The School is in the middle of a five-year Strategic Plan which articulates a precise framework for preserving this legacy.
+Called Building on the Past, Looking to the Future, the Strategic Plan is designed to ensure that St. Anselm’s Abbey School will maintain its place as the premier school for intellectually gifted and academically motivated young men in the Washington Metropolitan area.

 The Board of Trustees, in collaboration with the Headmaster and President of the School, began work on a new strategic plan in the fall of 2010.
 This was required by the Middle States Commission on Secondary Schools as part of the School’s re-accreditation process.
 To oversee the process, the Board established a Strategic Planning Committee composed of Trustees and School administrators.